nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Within the execute method of the command, a check is done to ensure that the model does not currently contain the band to be added.
 This is achieved through the use of `Model#hasBand(Band)` method.

+### Tagging a Musician Feature

+#### Types of Tags

+There are three types of tags:

+* the general tag which denotes anything noteworthy about a specific musician;
+* the `instrument` tag which denotes what instrument the musician specialises in;
+* the `genre` tag which denotes what genre the musician specialises in.

+There are no input restriction on the general tag, but there are input validation for `instrument` and `genre` tags against a pre-defined fix set of values to prevent typo and irrelevant information to be keyed in mistakenly.

+The three types of tags are implemented in a class hierarchy shown below.
+The `instrument` and `genre` tags are the subclasses of the general `tag` class.
+They all have a single attribute called `tagName`, which denotes the content of the tag.
+However, they have different static methods for checking the validity of the inputs.
+While `isValidTag(String)` allows any alphanumeric characters, `isValidInstrument(String)` and `isValidGenre(String)` checks for the semantics (against a comprehensive list of instruments/genres) to prevent any input that does not make sense or has typos.

+### Filtering Musicians by Name and Tags Feature
+To be Added.

 ### \[Proposed\] Undo/redo feature